BarfootThompson/vault-octopus/readme.md

 ## Authenitcation with an AppRole

-Alternatively you can authenticated with Roled Id and Secret Id agains AppRole Vault authentication backend.
-It is recommended to set up both Role Id and Secret Id in vault as sensitive variabled (regardless of the vaule of Use Windows Credential Manager flag).
+Alternatively you can authenticate with Roled Id and Secret Id against AppRole Vault authentication backend.
+It is recommended to set up both Role Id and Secret Id in vault as sensitive variables (regardless of the vaule of Use Windows Credential Manager flag).

-The step template will use Roled Id and Secret Id furnished, to obtain a brand new Vault token each time the step is run.
+The step template will use Roled Id and Secret Id provided, to obtain a brand new Vault token each time the step is run.
 The step will revoke the token straight after it has been used.

 ## Windows Credential Manager

-Instead of keeping the Roled Id and Secret Id in Octopus, it's possible to keep those in Windows Credential manager.
+Instead of keeping the Roled Id and Secret Id in Octopus, it's possible to keep those in Windows Credential manager on the machine the step runs on.
+Ususally it will be the Octopus Deploy Server machine.
 Let's assume that our Roled Id is `cff28e44-569f-4321-9b22-de1452f4644d` and our Secret Id is `75b3add6-1ab3-491d-b86f-74f82fa351fd`.
 First, RDP to your Octopus Deployment Server and  install CredentialManager Powershell module:

 ```Powershell
 Install-Module CredentialManager –Scope AllUsers -Force